 We are interested in learning foundational keypoints for the end goal of general-purpose brain registration.
 Thus, the keypoints should be optimized such that they are robust to a variety of brain MRI modalities and transformation types (rigid, affine, and nonlinear).
 Note that, {\modelnames} is amenable to a variety of training strategies (pairwise sampling, loss function, and transformation type).
 We would like the network to be able to handle uni-modal, multi-modal, and longitudinal image pairs, with transform types including rigid, affine, and TPS.
 To do so, we perform heterogeneous training with different tasks for a single foundation model, where the task is randomly sampled in each mini-batch.

 During training, we use two loss types: Dice of segmentation labels and mean-squared-error (MSE) of pixel values.
-We use three transformation types: rigid, affine, and Thin-plate splines, or TPS (nonlinear).
+We use three transformation types: rigid, affine, and TPS (nonlinear).
 TPS has a hyperparameter $\lambda$ which controls the degree of nonlinearity.

 In general, we are constrained by the following rules. \begin{enumerate} \item To use MSE loss, we must sample skull-stripped same-modality pairs. \item For Dice loss, we may sample pairs which have corresponding segmentations (this precludes brains with lesions, for which SynthSeg~\citep{billot2020learning,billot_synthseg_2023} cannot reliably segment). \item For longitudinal image pairs, we use rigid transformation to simulate realistic downstream usage. \item For image pairs with lesions, we use a restrictive affine transformation, as TPS will not guarantee bijective correspondence between images. \end{enumerate} Table~\ref{tab:keymorph_training} summarizes the training strategy used, which we choose according to the above constraints.
 At every training iteration, we sample uniformly across the three image pair types.
 Thus, the model is trained to optimize the registration performance across all three image tasks with equal weighting.